Cubical setting for discrete homotopy theory, revisited: Introduction

 This also allows us to put the results of \cite[\S6]{babson-barcelo-longueville-laubenbacher} in the context of abstract homotopy theory by proving that the loop graph functor constructed there is an exact functor in the sense of fibration category theory (\cref{thm:graph_loopsp_exact}).

 In a different direction, we observe that the functor $\gnerve \from \Graph \to \cSet$ is lax monoidal (\cref{thm:nerve_monoidal}).
 The category of graphs is enriched over itself, meaning that the collection of graph maps between two graphs forms not merely a set, but a graph, and that the composition of graph maps defines a graph homomorphism.
 Enrichment can be transferred along lax monoidal functors, which means that the category of graphs is, via $\gnerve$, canonically enriched over cubical sets, and, more precisely, over Kan complexes (\cref{thm:graph-locally-kan}).
-This in particular allows for the use of techniques of higher category theory, developed extensively by Joyal and Lurie \cite{htt}, in discrete homotopy theory, via the cubical homotopy coherent nerve construction of \cite[\S2]{kapulkin-voevodsky}.
+This establishes a presentation of the $(\infty, 1)$-category of graphs, thus allowing for the use of techniques of higher category theory, developed extensively by Joyal and Lurie \cite{htt}, in discrete homotopy theory, via the cubical homotopy coherent nerve construction of \cite[\S2]{kapulkin-voevodsky}.

 \textbf{Organization of the paper.} This paper is organized as follows.
 In \cref{sec:graphs,sec:cset}, we review the background on discrete homotopy theory and cubical sets, respectively.
 In \cref{sec:nerves}, we explain the link between graphs and cubical sets by defining the functors $\gnerve[m]$ and $\gnerve$, and proving their basic properties.
 The technical heart of the paper is contained in \cref{sec:main}, where we prove our main results.
 In \cref{sec:consequences}, we proceed to deduce the consequences of our main theorem, as described above.